InsuResilience Global Partnership - Working Groups

 Gender Working Group

-Recognising that women can be powerful agents of change when given access and control over resources, the aim of the Gender Working Group is to integrate gender dimensions as a crosscutting objective in the Partnerships’ commitment and activities, as reflected in the Vision 2025.
-As part of their mandate, the Gender Working Group provides strategic guidance and support to the members of the Partnership and assist with the operationalisation of gender-responsive and –sensitive strategies.
+Recognising that women can be powerful agents of change when given access and control over resources, the aim of the Gender Working Group is to integrate gender-smart action as a crosscutting objective in the Partnerships’ commitment and activities, as reflected in the Vision 2025.
+As part of their mandate, the Gender Working Group provides strategic guidance and support to the members of the Partnership and assists with the operationalisation of gender-transformative, -responsive and -sensitive strategies that consider the unique and intersectional characteristics of people of all genders.

 Links to studies / further products: